 The collateral held at reporting date as security by the Custodian for the benefit of the Scheme.
-It consisted of both cash and non-cash collateral with a fair value of \$236.7 million (2016: nil) at the reporting date.
+It consisted of both cash and non-cash collateral with a fair value of \$379.5 million (2017: 236.7 million) at the reporting date.